WestDRI/wgpages/content/distributedWorkshop.md

 A process can contain multiple **threads**, each running on its own CPU core (parallel execution), or sharing CPU cores if there are too few CPU cores relative to the number of threads (parallel + concurrent execution).
-All threads in a Unix process share the virtual memory address space of that process, e.g. several threads can update the same variable, whether it is safe to do so or not (we'll talk about thread-safe programming in this course).
+All threads in a Unix process share the virtual memory address space of that process, e.g. several threads can update the same variable, whether it is safe to do so or not.
 Context switching between threads of the same process is less expensive.

 ![Alt text here](/img/threads.png "Image copied from https://www.backblaze.com/blog/whats-the-diff-programs-processes-and-threads")